Paris Opéra Ballet Overview

 Paris Opéra Ballet Venues Palais Garnier

-The venues of the Paris Opéra Ballet are iconic, much like the performances themselves.
+The Paris Opéra Ballet’s venues are iconic, much like the performances.
 The Palais Garnier, with its grand horseshoe-shaped auditorium, provides an unparalleled setting for ballet productions.

 The stunning ceiling painted by Marc Chagall and the magnificent chandelier add to the venue’s historical and artistic significance.
 The Grand Foyer, with its opulent mirrors and painted ceiling, creates a visually striking atmosphere for audiences before and after performances.